stone-zeng/stone-zeng.site/_posts/2021-05-25-tensor-network-1.md

 numpy.einsum(subscripts, *operands)
 ```

 where `subscripts` is a string specifying contraction order and `operands` are the arrays for the operation.
+Different from some other tensor packages such as [ITensor](https://itensor.org/), there is no index object and hence everytime we perform a contraction, the order should be explicitly given.

 Let's begin with some examples.
 The contraction $C_{abc} = A_{abk}B_{kc}$ can be written as